U.S. flag

 • A proband with NBCCS may have the disorder as the result of a de novo PTCH1 or SUFU pathogenic variant.
 The proportion of individuals with NBCCS with a de novo pathogenic variant is approximately 20%-30%.

-• The family history of some individuals diagnosed with NBCCS may appear to be negative as a result of failure to recognize the disorder in a family member, early death of the parent before the onset of symptoms, or late onset of the disorder in the affected parent.
-Therefore, an apparently negative family history cannot be confirmed unless appropriate clinical evaluation and/or molecular genetic testing has been performed on the parents of the proband.
+• The family history of some individuals diagnosed with NBCCS may appear to be negative as a result of failure to recognize the disorder in a family member, early death of the parent before the onset of symptoms, late onset of the disorder in the affected parent, or reduced penetrance in a parent heterozygous for a SUFU pathogenic variant.
+Therefore, an apparently negative family history cannot be confirmed without appropriate clinical evaluation of the parents and/or molecular genetic testing (to establish that neither parent is heterozygous for the pathogenic variant identified in the proband).

-• If a parent of the proband is affected, the risk to the sibs is 50%.
+• If a parent of the proband is affected and/or is known to have the pathogenic variant identified in the proband, the risk to the sibs is 50%.

 Offspring of a proband

 Other family members.
-The risk to other family members depends on the genetic status of the proband's parents: if a parent is affected, the parent's family members may be at risk.
+The risk to other family members depends on the genetic status of the proband's parents: if a parent is affected and/or known to have a PTCH1 or SUFU pathogenic variant, the parent's family members may be at risk.

 Related Genetic Counseling Issues